arman-rai/Notes/Documentations/Chillhack.md

 `sudo -u apar /home/apaar/.helpline.sh`

-then got in as apar and found the user flag then enumerated further, there was `/var/www/files/images` and downloaded it to local machine using [[python]]
+then got in as apar and found the user flag then enumerated further, there was `/var/www/files/images` and downloaded it to local machine using [[Obsidian/Tools/python]]

 then used few tools, [[steghide]] got the job done used [[zip2john]] to crack the zip file and got in